yizhangzhai/Corporaci-n-Favorita-Grocery-Sales-Forecasting/README.md

 The prediction of items sales in this task lie within a 16-day window (2018-08-16 to 2018-08-31), given a more sufficient historical sales.
 The information that can be used for building ML models includes sotre category, items characteristics and sales days.
 In my working, I reframed this problem as a 1-day prediction out of 16 days each time, and the training data was segmentated at similar weekday with the prediction dates.
 The training primarily relied on 6 series of this reframed daily sales.

 # Models
+•	Interaction effects among products, store types and store location

+•	Seasonality or periodicity effects on sales

+•	Promotion effects on sales

+1. 16-day sales forecasting with series of 16 1-day prediction models
+2. 16-day sales forecasting with one sequence model